 Stuck in a budget rut?
 We understand.
 It can be a challenge to grow your budget while paying fixed expenses like rent or mortgage, auto loans, groceries and other bills, especially if you aren’t due for a big raise or promotion soon.
 But with a little creativity, it’s possible to find some extra wiggle room in your budget.

-Here are a few easy ways to cut back on expenses and expand your budget—no side hustle required.
+Here are a few budgeting tips to cut back on expenses and expand your budget—no side hustle required.

 When is the last time you took a good look at your subscriptions to streaming services like Netflix and Hulu?
 Are you paying for satellite radio that you barely listen to, or an expensive cable plan you hardly watch?
 What about all those free trials that stopped being free, and now you’re stuck paying fees each month?